Articles on Selling by Robert Seviour

 Contact

 Maximise your sales success by understanding the forces involved in a sales situation.
-There are two; desire to purchase and resistance to spending money.
+There are two; desire to purchase and reluctance to spending money.
 Whichever is the stronger will determine the outcome.

 For a sale to occur the buyer has to have a more powerful desire to buy than he or she has reluctance to spending their money.